prasunTimalsina/Algora-/README.md

 </div>

-**LeetLab** is a modern, full-stack coding platform inspired by LeetCode, designed for developers to practice algorithmic problem-solving with real-time code execution, comprehensive analytics, and a sleek user interface.
+**Algora** is a modern, full-stack coding platform inspired by LeetCode, designed for developers to practice algorithmic problem-solving with real-time code execution, comprehensive analytics, and a sleek user interface.

 ## � Demo Video